City network

 TravelerLocal use

-Use as the national authority layer when city pages make broad claims about official tourism policy or safety notices.
+Use as the national reference when a city page makes broad claims about official tourism policy or safety notices.

 Open source